 Now that the stakes are higher than ever, make sure to have these essential health-related travel safety items in your travel safety kit:

-1. Disposable & cloth face masks
+11. Disposable face masks

 As a world traveler, it’s never been uncommon to see people on planes and in airports wearing face masks, I was just never among them.
 Now, I don’t foresee a trip anytime in the future where I won’t be masked up on an airplane.
+People are gross.

-Our “current situation” or not, I can think of at least a handful of occasions when wearing a mask while traveling would have saved me a ton of stress.
+Our “recent situation” or not, I can think of at least a handful of occasions when wearing a mask while traveling would have saved me a ton of stress.
 I get sick while traveling a great deal so wearing a face mask on planes, on buses, on trains, and just about everywhere else I’m in contact with other humans is officially my new normal.

 PSA: The mask goes over your nose.

-3. Thermometer
+12. Thermometer

-I have a small, standard thermometer I bring with me on all trips… now.
+I have a small, simple thermometer I bring with me on all trips… now.
 It’s nothing fancy, but hella useful.
 I somehow have gotten myself into a handle of foreign illnesses where I did not have, yet desperately needed, a thermometer.

 I even had to be visited by an emergency doctor in the middle of the night, in the middle of the jungle in Costa Rica, who did not have a thermometer (of all things) in his black medical bag.
 This isn’t totally shocking once I tell you he also didn’t know how to take my blood pressure but sure as heck tried anyway.

 I’ve since started packing a thermometer for all my trips—it’s such a simple, small, lightweight thing to bring that can be seriously helpful.
-And, given our “current situation” and the importance of knowing our temperatures on the regular, now’s as good a time as any to add this to your list of travel safety items.

-4. First aid kit
+13. First aid kit

 Regardless of what your planned activities are, there’s a good chance you’ll need a first aid kit amongst your travel safety items.